-- The subject property is surrounded primarily by residential uses to the north, east, and south and commercial uses to the south and west.
-Grayson Highway, a commercial thoroughfare is south of the site. - The subject property is proximate to multiple commercial clusters, including The Meadows Shopping Center, a plaza comprising a Big Lots and Wendy's Home Furniture to the west, and a shopping center to the south including a Kroger.
-Walmart is less than three miles north of the site along Collins Hill Road. - Applewood Towers II does not have visibility from Grayson Highway due to its location at the end of Applewood Drive.
+- The subject property is surrounded primarily by residential uses to the north and east and commercial uses to the south and west.
+Grayson Highway, a commercial thoroughfare, is just south of the site. - The subject property is proximate to multiple commercial clusters, including The Meadows Shopping Center, a plaza comprising a Big Lots and Wendy's Home Furniture to the west, and a shopping center to the south including a Kroger.
+Walmart is less than three miles north of the site along Collins Hill Road. - Applewood Towers I does not have visibility from Grayson Highway due to its location at the end of Applewood Drive.
+Although five stories tall, Applewood Towers I is not visible over the commercial building immediately in front of the subject site.
 Despite the lack of direct visibility, the subject property is nearly fully occupied. - RPRG does not believe crime, nor the perception of crime will negatively impact the subject property's viability.
 The subject property is performing well with this crime risk. - The subject site is suitable for the continued use of affordable senior rental housing.
 RPRG did not identify any negative land uses which were identified at the time of the site visit that would affect the subject property's viability in the marketplace.
 As the subject property is an existing senior rental community, its proposed rehabilitation will not alter the land use characteristics of the immediate area.